8 Best Pool Alarms in 2022 – Reviews & Top Picks

 1. Pool Patrol PA-30 Pool Alarm – Best Overall

-Perfect for above-ground and in-ground pools, the Pool Patrol PA-30 Pool Alarm was our favorite out of all the models we tested.
+Perfect for above-ground and in-ground pools, the Pool Patrol PA-30 Pool Alarm was our pick for the best pool alarm overall out of all the models we tested.
 We found it to be very reliable, and it was packed with important features that were often missing on competitors.
 For instance, the Pool Patrol alarm has adjustable sensitivity that lets you dial it in so that only real splashes set it off.
 Other alarms without this feature often were sounding off at the wind or leaves falling into the water, which gets annoying very quickly.

 One important trait of any good pool alarm is that you must be able to hear it wherever you are on the premises.
 The PA-30 wirelessly connects to an alarm box inside the house that will go off when the alarm does.
 On top of this, the alarm itself is very loud.
 Between the two of them, there’s almost no chance that you’ll miss it when the alarm sounds.
 But you will have to go inside to reset the inside alarm since there’s no way to do so from outside.
 When it comes to pool safety, it’s pretty hard to beat the Pool Patrol PA-30, which is why it’s our top recommendation.